MaSVF-Wiki/masvf-sandbox/MaSVF-sandbox Vault setup.md

     - On my Mac I selected the "~/Sites/" directory to install the masvf-sandbox repository
  3. In Obsidian
      - Selected "Open another vault" icon from the sidebar menu
-     - Selected "Open folder as vault" from the pop-up menu, and used "Browse" to select "~/Sites/masvf-sandbox"
+     - Selected "Open folder as vault" from the pop-up menu, and used "Browse" to select "~/Sites/masvf-sandbox" (or whatever directory you installed the repository)
-     - This opens this folder as a vault in Obsidian
+     - This folder opens as a vault in Obsidian
    4. In Obsidian (cont'd)
        - In this new vault (masvf-sandbox)
        - Select the "Settings" icon from the side-bar